jonizei/chili-ui-old/README.md

 # chili-ui
 This project is a frontend for the chiliserver project that exists in the chiliserver repository.
+Features:
+- Shows all recorded values from a database in a table
+- Lists all existing outlets to a list
+- UI for controlling outlets.
+(Turn outlet on/off or create trigger using condition or time)

 # Getting Started with Create React App